Welcome to today's edition of the Rush 24-7 podcast.

 There's no reason to subject the American people.

-This reminders I disagree with that profoundly.
+I disagree with that profoundly.

-I think you've heard the phrase never forget, I think it applies here.
+I think you've heard the phrase, never forget.

 I don't think people should ever be allowed to forget what happened and who did it.

-And by the way, I'll go so far as to say that in some circles in our media, the decision not to play videotape of that day is precisely to I don't want to say protect, that's not the word, but to downplay who did it.
+And by the way, I'll go so far as to say that in some circles, in our media, the decision not to play videotape of that day is precisely to, I don't want to say protect, that's not the word, but to downplay who did it.

-It's they might even consider it racist to do so.
+They might even consider it racist to do so.

 Anybody who is a person of color, if you're white, if you're a liberal, you can be accused of racism if you just speak honestly about certain things.